-Events WT 23/24 2577923 Workshop aktuelle Themen Strategie und Management (Master) 2 SWS Seminar / 🗣 Lindstädt ST 2024 2577923 Workshop aktuelle Themen Strategie und Management (Master) 2 SWS Seminar / 🗣 Lindstädt Exams WT 23/24 7900171 Workshop Current Topics in Stra Workshop Current Topics in Strategy and Management
+Events ST 2024 2577923 Workshop aktuelle Themen Strategie und Management (Master) 2 SWS Seminar / 🗣 Lindstädt Exams ST 2024 7900122 Workshop Current Topics in Strategy and Management Lindstädt

 The evaluation of the performance takes place through the active participation in the discussion rounds; an appropriate preparation is expressed here and a clear understanding of the topic and framework becomes recognizable.
 Further details on the design of the performance review will be announced during the lecture.